ligato/docs/docs/developer-guide/kvs-troubleshooting.md

 You can change the agent's log level globally, or individually per logger

- - via the `logging.conf` configuration file
+ - via the [logs.conf][logs-conf-file] configuration file
  - environment variable `INITIAL_LOGLVL=<level>`
  - during run-time through the agent's REST API: `POST /log/<logger-name>/<log-level>`.

- Detailed info about setting log levels in the agent can be found in the [logmanager plugin documentation][logmanager-readme].
+ Detailed info about setting log levels in the agent can be found in the [log manager plugin documentation][logmanager-readme].

 The KV Scheduler prints [transaction logs][understand-transaction-logs] or [graph walk logs][graph-walk] directly to `stdout`.
 The output is intended to provide sufficient information and visibility to debug and resolve KV Scheduler issues.